 Evenings Dinner on your own, relax, or explore the Vail Valley!

-I will arrange for the studio to be open for a few hours in the evenings for night owls!
+The studio will be open for a few hours in the evenings for night owls!

 - Supply lists, weather information and other helpful tips will be sent upon receipt of your registration form and deposit.

-- If you plan to stay at the Green Bridge Inn, register early to receive the early bird discount and to assure that you get a room (it is a small hotel and it is wedding season).
+- If you plan to stay at the Green Bridge Inn (see below), register early to receive the early bird discount and to assure that you get a room (it is a small hotel and it is wedding season).